eggsy/unblock-please/README.md

 ## 💦 Features
 - Request logging, log how much time you saved by using our extension with request counts and last request date!
 - Simple switch to disable everything!
 Who knows, maybe DDG doesn't want you inside, so I made a switch for all of you to disable the extension's functions very easy!
+- Simple button to re-process the webpage any time you want, in case of errors or slow page loading!

 ## Screenshots
 ![image1](https://the-person-under-this-message.is-inside.me/PSRbeLlC.png "Extension isn't activated.")